dsajdl01/SQL_exercise/hackeRangSQL/select/README.md

 4) Japanese Cities' Name You have to print the name of all the cities of Japan.
    The CountryCode for Japan is "JPN".

+16) Revising the Select Query - 1.
+ 	Write a query that will fetch all columns for every row in the table where the
+ 	CountryCode = 'USA' (i.e, we wish to retreive data for all American cities)
+ 	and the population exceeds 100,000.

+17) Revising the Select Query - 2
+ 	Write a query that will fetch all the city Names for every row in the table
+ 	where the CountryCode = 'USA' (i.e, we wish to retreive data for all American cities)
+ 	and the population exceeds 120000.

 Given a table STATION that holds data for five fields
 namely ID, CITY, STATE, NORTHERN LATITUDE and WESTERN LONGITUDE